Alimony in Wisconsin: What You Need To Know

-Alimony, also commonly known as maintenance in Wisconsin, is a type of support for those who would not be able to recover alone, financially.
+Alimony, also commonly known as maintenance, is a type of support for those who would not be able to recover alone, financially.
 When your financial situation is so unbalanced that you don’t have the means to pay your bills without your spouse, maintenance might be needed.

 How the Court Decides Alimony Payments

 Once you’ve determined that you need alimony, you’ll also need to determine the worth of that alimony.
 You and your lawyer may also need to prepare a defense for your need for alimony.
 Typically, there are a few factors that will affect the alimony you’ll receive:

 - Your education level